 You may have read about the "security chip" Pluto.

-We don't know much at the moment, but in the future it could prevent other operating systems from running on the same machine.
-In theory, you could end up with hardware that is locked to certain operating systems or won't support certain BIOS features.
-This of course could preclude the use of Linux on these machines, and the use of the operating system would only be possible with Windows mode for Linux.
-A science fiction scenario?
-We will see.
+We do not know much at this time, but in the future it could prevent other operating systems from running on the same machine.
+Theoretically, you could end up with hardware that is locked to certain operating systems or will not support certain BIOS features.
+This of course could preclude the use of Linux on these machines, and make the use of the operating system possible only with the Windows Subsystem for Linux function.
+Sci-fi scenario?
+We'll see.

 Let's remember Secure Boot.